Get started with DDEV-Live¶

 Install the DDEV-Live CLI¶

-You can install the DDEV-Live CLI with Homebrew
+Install the DDEV-Live CLI with Homebrew:

 $ brew tap drud/ddev-live $ brew install drud/ddev-live/ddev-live

-Alternative Mac and Linux install¶
+Alternative macOS and Linux install¶

 - Extract ddev-live.zip.
 For example:

 - Move the resulting ddev-live binary to a directory that is in your $PATH variable.
 For example:

 mv ~/Downloads/ddev-live /usr/local/bin.
 You may need to add to your

 $PATHin your .bash_profile or equivalent.

 Download the DDEV-Live CLI for Windows.